bonaventureogeto/Introduction-to-Git-GitHub---Public-Course-Repo/course/week1/project.md

 * README.md created with bio and goals: 20 pts
 * Feature branch created and updated: 20 pts
 * PR opened, filled with template, and merged: 30 pts
-* Correct links submitted in LMS: 10 pts
+* Correct links posted in Discord: 10 pts

 ---